nicknacnic/Homebrew-Prune/README.md

 6. **Conditional Uninstallation:** If a package's last access date is before the comparison date, the script uninstalls the package using `brew uninstall`.

 7. **Logging:** All actions, including checks, uninstallations, and any errors (like missing files), are logged to an output file (`brew_package_usage.txt`) for review.
-8. Logging: All actions, including checks, uninstallations, and any errors (like missing files), are logged to an output file (brew_package_usage.txt) for review.

 ### Notes:
 > [!IMPORTANT]